NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/index.rst

     podman-compose -f compose.dev.yml exec app python manage.py createsuperuser

-The development application uses a simple `MailHog <https://github.com/mailhog/MailHog>`_ server to intercept messages coming from the application.
-Visiting http://localhost:8025 when the app is running allows you to visit the MailHog dashboard, which lets you view all of the emails sent by the app.
+The development application uses a simple `Mailpit <https://github.com/axllent/mailpit>`_ server to intercept messages coming from the application.
+Visiting http://localhost:8025 when the app is running allows you to visit the Mailpit dashboard, which lets you view all of the emails sent by the app.

-If you would like to create new users via the sign-up page, you can find the account activation emails in MailHog.
+If you would like to create new users via the sign-up page, you can find the account activation emails in Mailpit.

 Finding Logs in the Development Application